Natufian culture: Settlements

-Settlements occur mostly in Israel and Palestine.
+Settlements occur mostly in Israel and the Palestinian territories.
 This could be deemed the core zone of the Natufian culture, but Israel is a place that has been excavated more frequently than other places hence the greater number of sites.
-During the years more sites have been found outside the core zone of Israel and Palestine stretching into what now is Lebanon, Jordan, the Sinai Peninsula and the Negev desert.
-The settlements in the Natufian culture was larger and more permanent.
+During the years more sites have been found outside the core zone of Israel and the Palestinian territories stretching into what now is Syria, Lebanon, Jordan, the Sinai Peninsula and the Negev desert.
+The settlements in the Natufian culture were larger and more permanent than in preceding ones.
 Some Natufian sites had stone built architecture; Ain Mallaha is an example of round stone structures.
 Cave sites are also seen frequently during the Natufian culture.
-El-wad is a Natufian cave site with occupation in the front part of the cave also called the terrace.
+El Wad is a Natufian cave site with occupation in the front part of the cave also called the terrace.
 Some Natufian sites were located in forest/steppe areas and others near inland mountains.
 The Natufian settlements appear to be the first to exhibit evidence of food storage; not all Natufian sites have storage facilities, but they have been identified at certain sites.
+Natufians are also suggested to have visited Cyprus, requiring travel over significant distances of water.